nickmiller-iit/RSSW/assembly/notes.md

 	2124	Total BUSCO groups searched

 Apparently not, the numbers are almost identical to pre-polishing (decontaminated, deduplicated without the use of the long reads). it looks like we have  lost four fragmented BUSCOs and one of which has been converted to a complete BUSCO and three of which have been lost altogether.

+# Scaffolding with RNA-Seq data

+It might be worth using RNA-Seq reads to scaffold.
+This might put some previously fragmented genes into the same scafflds, although it will only help with reasonably highly expressed genes that are represented in the RNA-Seq data.

+Opted to use rascaf for this.
+First we align RNA-Seq reads to the genome.
+Opted to use the genome that was polished with pilon and aligned reads with hisat2.
+Then used rascaf to scaffold based on RNA-Seq reads.
+This is pretty speedy.
+Running assembly stats on the scaffolded assembly:

+	sum = 1824088208, n = 28591, ave = 63799.38, largest = 1739682
+	N50 = 115683, n = 3955
+	N60 = 86217, n = 5790
+	N70 = 63448, n = 8252
+	N80 = 43976, n = 11712
+	N90 = 28211, n = 16879
+	N100 = 473, n = 28591
+	N_count = 8484
+	Gaps = 128

+Again, this has made a small difference, but nothing that is likely to be a game changer.
+Nevertheless, we will run a BUSCO analysis to see if there have been any improvements.

+	C:63.1%[S:54.6%,D:8.5%],F:6.2%,M:30.7%,n:2124
+	1339	Complete BUSCOs (C)
+	1159	Complete and single-copy BUSCOs (S)
+	180	Complete and duplicated BUSCOs (D)
+	131	Fragmented BUSCOs (F)
+	654	Missing BUSCOs (M)
+	2124	Total BUSCO groups searched

+Again, there have been some small changes, but nothing dramatic.

+At this point, the deduplicated, polished and scaffolded genome is probably as good as we are going to get.
+The main shorcoming is the lage number of missing BUSCOs.
+It is hard to see how further wrangling of the assembly, without the addition of more high quality data, is going to make a substantial difference.
+We need to work with what we have at this point.